julyndav/julyndav/README.md

 ### 👋 Hello!
 Data curious introvert here.

 Embarking on this coding and tech-based journey, I'm dedicated to not just showcasing my successes, but embracing the power of learning through experimentation and the knowledge gained from my failures.
+My skills include data analytics, data visualization, Python, Tableau, SQL, problem solving, computer troubleshooting, along with data cleaning/preperation and some Machine Learning.
+My current positon requires attention to detail, learning new software, time management, and constant communication with government, state and local agencies.
 Each challenge I encounter is an opportunity to evolve and become a stronger, more adaptable data analyst and tech enthusiast.

 📊 Current projects that I'm working on involve delving into data to uncover disparities in health and prenatal care.
 I'm passionate about using data to drive positive change.